jayway/cljwordgraph/INTRODUCTION.md

                     (count ["a" "s" "d" "f"]))
                "count returns the number of elements"))

-The functions under test in `asdf.core`, as well as the `clojure.test` functions and macros, are made available with the `:use` directive to the `ns` namespace macro:
+Let's say we have functions that we want to test in a namespace `asdf.core`.
+In the test namespace, we make sure the functions under test in `asdf.core`, as well as the `clojure.test` functions and macros, are made available, by using the `:use` directive to the `ns` namespace macro:

     (ns asdf.test.core
       (:use [asdf.core])
       (:use [clojure.test]))

-Tests can be run easily from the command line using Leiningen:
+Tests can easily be run from the command line using Leiningen:

     % lein test